- Posted by:

 I first started learning Greek almost 10 years ago and have come a long way since.
 I am a regularly returning student at London’s Hellenic Centre where I currently qualify for the top learning group.
 In May this year I passed the C1 level (“advanced”) exam in Greek proficiency.
 When I am in Greece, I thrive in my ability to follow all sorts of conversations and make myself easily understood.

 While not a fan of bucket lists and ticking off countries or regions, I recently took stock of the Greek islands I have visited so far.
-The total number is 42: quite modest compared to total number of inhabited Greek islands (there are about 220), but quite impressive by most other standards.
+The number is 42 to date: quite modest compared to total inhabited Greek islands (there are about 220), but quite impressive by most other standards.

 Some of those 42 islands are extremely popular choices, with large airports welcoming scheduled planes not only from elsewhere in Greece but also directly from abroad.
 Some are only connected to Athens by a less frequent air link operated on small aircraft.
 Some islands do not even have airports and rely on high-speed catamarans and ferries to connect to Piraeus, Athens’ major port.